Hire The Law Firm That Keeps

 4. Spot Delivery or Yo-Yo Financing

 Why it matters: You think the deal is done.
-But the dealer uses this tactic to trap you into worse terms after you’ve already emotionally committed.
+But the dealer uses this tactic to trap you into worse terms after you’ve already emotionally committed, undermining the purchasing process and consumer trust.

 5. Non-Disclosure of Damage or History